 Bear in mind that some of these schools are private, some are single sex, some might take applications based on the family’s relationship with the associated church, some might take private applications by interview only.
 Every school is different and it is certainly worth researching extensively before moving to the area to check how easily your child could attend the school of your choice.

 Eating Out In Mayfair

-If you’re more into Japanese dishes then you cannot do better than Nobu.
+For more Japanese dishes then you could try Nobu.
 The opulent interiors provide the most exquisite surroundings whilst you dine on the most incredible sushi.
 Curry lovers will enjoy Jamavar which is extremely glamourous inside with lots of jewels and glitter, and it serves stunning cocktails to enjoy before you indulge in absolutely sumptuous Indian food.

 If you want something completely ‘out there’ and different, book in at The Gallery At Sketch which is an art gallery come restaurant with an exciting and unique interior design you will have never seen before.
 The food is equally creative, fresh and young.

 Shopping isn’t as luxurious anywhere else in London, so you certainly don’t want to go shopping in this area if you’re on a budget, although having a look around is still fun because there’s so much choice.
 You can enjoy all the big designer labels and label emporiums like Browns and the amazing department stores like Fortnum & Mason, plus the amazing antique market Grays where you can find rare books, art and all manner of odds and ends to adorn your Mayfair property.
 You can also make a day of your relaxation by getting some treatments at one of the many spas and hair salons in the area.